Reagantina/astro-ws-bot/README.md

 ### getUnreadMessages -> to get contact wise unread messages with count and messages both

-### this project was  possbile thanks to the astro team
+### this project was possible thanks to the astro team